ojilles/jilles.net/_posts/2006-08-27-map-of-westendorf.md

-For the past 6 or 7 years I have gone to <a href="http://homes.tiscover.com/prjt/westendorf/index2.html?_hm=1&_lang=en">Westendorf</a>, Austria with friends and family for a week long wintersports holiday.
+For the past 6 or 7 years I have gone to <a href="http://homes.tiscover.com/prjt/westendorf/index2.html?_hm=1&_lang=en">Westendorf</a>, Austria with friends and family for a week long wintersport holiday.
 Westendorf not being the biggest city ever we quite know the place and always book well in advance.
 This year however we couldn't book the 9 rooms we needed in one of our usual places.
-Which brought up the question of "which other appartments are there for rent and how close are they to the slopes?".
+Which brought up the question of "which other apartments are there for rent and how close are they to the slopes?".

-I remembered finding a map/photograph of Westendorf with all the appartments, hotels, apres-ski bars  painted on it.
+I remembered finding a map/photograph of Westendorf with all the apartments, hotels, apres-ski bars  painted on it.
 I tried to find it again, but couldn't.
 Booted up my really old laptop and found it there.
 So, in order to make sure both I and you will be able to find it again in the future, I'm hosting a copy